jeff47/openvpn-xor/README.md

       ```
       % docker compose run --rm openvpnd ovpn_getclient CLIENTNAME > CLIENTNAME.ovpn
       ```
-7. To enable obfuscation, add the following line to openvpn.conf, adding a password.
+7. To enable obfuscation, add the following line to openvpn.conf and to the client.ovpn file.  xxxxx is the password.

       ```
       scramble obfuscate xxxxxxxxxx